Curvature Sets Over Persistence Diagrams: Vietoris-Rips Persistence sets of spheres

 Example \ref{ex:D41_example} showed that in a metric space with four points, the birth time of its one-dimensional persistent homology is given by the length of the largest side and the death time, by that of the smaller diagonal.
 In this section, we use Ptolemy's inequality, which relates the lengths of the diagonals and sides of Euclidean quadrilaterals, to bound the first persistence set $\Dvr{4,1}$ of several spaces and show examples where the bound is attained. \begin{defn} A metric space $(X, d_X)$ is called \define{Ptolemaic} if for any $x_1,x_2,x_3,x_4 \in X$,

 \end{defn}

-It should be noted that the inequality holds for any permutation of $x_1,x_2,x_3,x_4$.
-Examples of Ptolemaic metric spaces include the Euclidean spaces $\R^n$ and $\text{CAT}(0)$ spaces; see \cite{ptolemy-and-cat0} for a more complete list of references.
+It should be noted that the inequality holds for any permutation of $x_1,x_2,x_3,x_4$ and, in $\R^m$, equality holds if and only if the points $x_1,x_2,x_3,x_4$ lie on a circle or a line.
+Examples of Ptolemaic metric spaces include the Euclidean spaces $\R^m$ and $\text{CAT}(0)$ spaces; see \cite{ptolemy-and-cat0} for a more complete list of references.
 The basic result of this section is the following.